Mattlister/designandconquer/README.md

 # Project Design

 * I've designed the website with minimal but engaging colour and content.
-As it's a single page application, I had to think how I could add a lot of content onto one page and not lose anything.
-The idea I had was for the user to "see something", "like something" and "choose something" It's crisp, clean and the heading stands out at the top with a clever description in the heading of what the website is about "Design and Conquer".
+As it's a single page application, I had to think how I could add a lot of visual information onto one page and not lose anything.
+The idea I had was for the user to "see something", "like something" and
+  "choose something" It's crisp, clean and the heading stands out at the top with a clever description in the heading of what the website is about "Design and Conquer".

 # Design

 * As you can see in the wireframes section further down, I was originally going to use an orange jumbotron header but it lost something onscreen and looked dated.
 I reviewed other sites that had more freedom in their approach as they weren't single page applications and so could offer more but
-  I didn't have that advantage.
-I had to think of a way that could showcase the site without being over worded and was pleasing to view from the outset.
-Something that stood out and so I came up with the second concept which is on the imaged wireframes.
-The sharp images gave something away for what the website represents straight away.
+  I didn't have that advantage with an SPA.
+I had to think how to showcase the site without being over worded and was pleasing to view from the outset.
+It had to stand out and so I came up with the second concept which is on the newer imaged wireframes.
+The sharp images showed what the website represents straight away.
 Adventure.

-As they say, a picture paints a thousand words and so it was again, a great way to do showcase adventure and heartstopping moments without any words.
-Something I could use to showcase my SPA design.
+  As they say, a picture paints a thousand words and so to my advantage, I used images and video to show heartstopping moments without many words

 # Colours

-* A colour scheme of blue was given to itself from the main image.
+* A colour scheme of blue presented itself from the main image.
 It was such a striking coloured picture, it was hard not to use it's natural photographic colours to my advantage.
 The white of the mountains, the bright sun at the top and the skiers bright clothing was just stunning and so I built around this and chose images whic sat well with the background.
-On the back of the flipped images, I used gradients which was used a blurred idea.
-Like the sun and blue sky showing through frosted glass.
-It kept in with the design.
+On the back of the flipped images, I had the idea to use gradients like a window.
+The sun and blue sky showed through a frosted glass perspective which I think kept in with the rest of the design.

 # Images

-* Each image used was specifically chosen to showcase that adventure I chose the idea of images because you instantly know what's represented. whether it's bike riding or shark cage diving.
-Once an option was chosen, the background has a shadowed grey filter so the option chosen stands out at the forefront of the design hiding the background and adding focus.
+* Each image used was specifically chosen to showcase that holiday.
+I chose the idea of images because you instantly know what's represented. whether it's bike riding or shark cage diving.
+Once an option was chosen, a shadowed grey filter covered the background so the option chosen stands out at the forefront of the design.
+It was used to hide the background and add focus.

 # Styling